 - Inpatient Consultants of North Carolina

 Medical and nursing facilities and service providers are typically staffed with caring and competent professionals.
 These caregivers are typically competent and committed to their patients.
 Occasionally, however, mistakes are made in hiring and in treatment.
 These mistakes often result in harm to those in their care.
-If you, or a loved one, have been harmed by medical malpractice or by nursing home abuse or neglect, call the compassionate and skilled attorneys of Altizer Law, P.C.
-Our attorneys are knowledgeable of the medical and other issues related to such harm and experienced in obtaining justice and appropriate compensation for you or your loved one.
+If you, or a loved one, have been harmed by medical malpractice or by nursing home abuse or neglect, call the compassionate and skilled legal team of Altizer Law, P.C.
+Bettina is knowledgeable of the medical and other issues related to such harm and experienced in obtaining justice and appropriate compensation for you or your loved one.
 That compensation typically is calculated upon the nature of the injury, and by the cost to the injured person for medical costs, pain and suffering, or wrongful death, loss of wages, and other hurts and harms.

 What to See an Do in Carroll County